The Dragon Master: A Short Story for Kids

 That is the story of how I became The Dragon Master.
 That was 25 years ago and I now have five full sized dragons guarding my farm.

 Did you enjoy reading The Dragon Master short story?
 Love writing stories?
-Join our creative writing community to write and share your own stories with a community of writers.
+Join our creative writing website to write and share your own stories with your friends and classmates!